 Try almond oil or even castor oil.
 Just make sure you do not heat the oil up too hot in the microwave.

-Risks and Warnings of using Olive oil On Hair
+Risks and Warnings of Using Olive Oil For Fair

 As this is a natural way to remove hair dye, no chemicals are being used.